joelclermont/kendo-docs/api/framework/datasource.md

 #### Returns

-`Array` Array of items
+`kendo.data.ObservableArary` the data items.

 ## Events

 ### change

-Fires when data is changed
+Fires when data is changed or read from the transport.

 #### Example